magomimmo/modern-cljs/doc/tutorial-14.md

 Our needs are very easy to be described.
 We have to:

-1. Read from the file system a pure HTML page which represents the Shopping Calculator
+1. Read from the file system a pure HTML template/page which represents the Shopping Calculator
 2. Extract from the HTTP request the parameters typed-in by the user in the Shopping form
 3. make the calculation of the total
 4. update the input fields of the form
 5. send the updated Shopping Calculator to the user

 The following picture shows a sequence diagram of the above description.